trixi-framework/Trixi.jl/README.md

 functions are cached.
 Therefore, it can be beneficial to run Trixi from the REPL during development, as it allows much faster turnaround times.

-If you naively run Trixi from the REPL by including `Trixi.jl`, you will not be able to change your Trixi source files and then run the changed code without restarting the REPL, which destroys any potential benefits from caching.
+If you naively run Trixi from the REPL by including `Trixi.jl/src/Trixi.jl`, you will not be able to change your Trixi source files and then run the changed code without restarting the REPL, which destroys any potential benefits from caching.
-However, restarting Julia can be avoided by using the `Revise.jl` package, which tracks changed files and re-loads them automatically.
-Therefore, you first need to install the `Revise.jl` package using the following command:
+However, restarting Julia can be avoided by using the `Revise` package, which tracks changed files and re-loads them automatically.
+Therefore, you first need to install the `Revise` package using the following command:

 ```bash
 julia -e 'import Pkg; Pkg.add("Revise")'